BiaPyX/BiaPy-doc/source/get_started/installation.rst

             sudo usermod -aG docker $USER
             newgrp docker

         * In **macOS**: You can install `Docker Desktop <https://docs.docker.com/desktop/install/mac-install/>`__.
-Whenever you wan to run BiaPy though Docker you need to start Docker Desktop.
+Whenever you wan to run BiaPy through Docker you need to start Docker Desktop.

         The next step consist in `select the specific workflow <select_workflow.html>`_ that aligns with your intended use.